viesa/its-only-a-drill/README.md

-# It's only a drill
+# it's only a drill